chef/chef-web-docs/content/dsl_custom_resource.md

 [\[edit on GitHub\]](https://github.com/chef/chef-web-docs/blob/master/content/dsl_custom_resource.md)

-Use the Custom Resource DSL to define property behaviors within custom resources, such as:
+Use the Custom Resource DSL to define behaviors within custom resources, such as:

 -   Loading the value of a specific property
 -   Comparing the current property value against a desired property value
 -   Telling Chef Infra Client when and how to make changes

 action_class